Kong/docs.konghq.com/app/_src/gateway/production/security-update-process.md

 |  Low |  0.1 - 3.9 | 180 days  |

 Vulnerabilities reported in third party code that Kong links directly must have confirmed CVE numbers assigned.
-Kong will produce patches for all applicable Gateway versions currently under support within SLA reproduced below.
+Kong will produce patches for all applicable Gateway versions currently under support within the SLA reproduced in the table below.
 The SLA clock for these vulnerabilities starts from the day the upstream (third party) announces availability of patches.

 |  CVSS 3.0 Criticality | CVSS 3.0 Score | Resolution SLA |
 |---|---|---|